Code words and safe phones: anatomy of a money smuggling plot

 Even though the money never left Switzerland, Zito demanded his cut and Scarano begrudgingly complied.

-The prelate gave Zito two checks, one for 400,000 euros and another for 200,000 euros from his account in an Italian bank near the Vatican.
-Zito cashed the first check but Scarano blocked the second before Zito could cash it by filing a false report that it had been lost.
+The prelate gave Zito two cheques, one for 400,000 euros and another for 200,000 euros from his account in an Italian bank near the Vatican.
+Zito cashed the first cheque but Scarano blocked the second before Zito could cash it by filing a false report that it had been lost.

 In her report, Callari wrote that Scarano felt safe “thanks to his relations with the Vatican bank”.
 She said the monsignor saw the IOR as “the only safe and rapid instrument for financial and banking operations that could evade - if not outright violate - laws against money laundering and tax evasion”.